Certora/Documentation/docs/prover/cli/options.md

 ### `--use_memory_safe_autofinders`

 **What does it do?**
-Avoids compilation errors when using `certoraRun` by marking auto-generated instrumented assembly code as `memory-safe`.
+This option avoids compilation errors when using `certoraRun` by marking auto-generated instrumented assembly code as `memory-safe`.

 **When to use it**